aanno/presentation-js1/_posts/2-3-2-basic-types.md

 }
 let output = identity("myString");  // type of output will be 'string'

 interface Lengthwise {
     length: number
 }

 function loggingIdentity<T extends Lengthwise>(arg: T): T {
+    console.log(arg.length)
-    console.log(arg.length);  // Now we know it has a .length property, so no more error return arg
+    // Now we know it has a .length property, so no more error return arg
 }
 {% endhighlight %}